leramosz/ror-movies/README.md

 - List of movies
 - Detail of a movie
 - List of categories
-- List if movies by category
+- List of movies by category

 Also, this example provides an API RESTful sharing JSON data.
 The endpoints are the following: